-- A conferred Master's degree in Education or a related field from an accredited college or university. - A minimum GPA of 3.0 on the transcript of the Master's degree. - A minimum of three years of experience in education, or a related field. - Written and oral communication skills sufficient to conduct and deliver the results of meaningful research. - Information technology skills sufficient to effectively participate in the Trident Ed.D. pedagogical model - Proof of English proficiency (international students only; see section on English Proficiency),
+• A conferred Master's degree in Education from a college or university that is institutionally accredited by a CHEA-approved agency.

+- A minimum GPA of 3.0 on the transcript of the Master's degree. - A minimum of three years of experience in education, or a related field. - Written and oral communication skills sufficient to conduct and deliver the results of meaningful research. - Information technology skills sufficient to effectively participate in the Trident Ed.D. pedagogical model - Proof of English proficiency (international students only; see section on English Proficiency),